 Infants: 6 weeks to 18 months

 In our infant program, we provide individualized care for each baby.
-Children are introduced to Bible stories and poems, colors, shapes, and more!
+Children are introduced to stories and poems, colors, sensory experiences, outdoor play, and more!
 Ongoing vocabulary development is supported through teacher narration and sign language.
-Teachers undergo extensive training on sign language to help children communicate with the people around them.
-Our littlest loves will learn basic self-care skills such as hand-washing, along with the social skills of sharing and taking turns.
+As they grow, infants will practice basic self-care skills such as hand-washing, along with social skills like sharing and taking turns.

 Toddlers: 18 months to 3 years

-Our toddler curriculum includes weekly themes that are linked to Bible stories.
-Expanding upon the infant curriculum, toddlers will also be introduced to counting, letters of the alphabet, and fine motor skills.
-Children in our toddler program will learn manners, social skills, and self-identifying information.
+Our comprehensive, faith-based toddler curriculum includes weekly themes that are relatable to children and linked to what’s happening in the world around them.
+Expanding upon the infant curriculum, toddlers will enjoy varied sensory experiences, process-based art and craft projects, gross and fine motor activities, STEAM exploration, and more.
+Children in our toddler program strengthen their social skills as they become more aware and interested in the other children around them, and they benefit from the caring classroom communities we build.
 Our toddlers follow a semi-structured schedule that includes outdoor play, group naptime, and family style meals!

 Preschool: 3 to 4 years